BasLangenberg/Homecooked.nl/content/posts/2015-08-14-So-what-Ive-been-up-to.md

 ---
 date: 2015-08-14T19:02:32+02:00
-tile: So what I've been up to
+title: "So what I've been up to"
 ---

 Long time no blogging.
 This is probably not the last time this will happen.
 I tend to be 'busy'.
 Also, I only blog when I feel like and when I think I have something to talk about.
 I just try and post an update on what I have been working.
 Hell, maybe someone get's some inspiration out of this!